bird70/ask-the-data/_posts/2025-08-09-Fine-tuning-OpenAI-GPT-OSS20B-Cybersecurity-PEFT-LoRA.md

 ---

 **Note**: This implementation assumes access to appropriate computational resources and datasets.
 Adjust batch sizes, sequence lengths, and other parameters based on your available hardware and specific requirements.
+Please make sure to follow the permitted uses for the Trendyol dataset and any other datasets you use in your fine-tuning process.

+This example is for educational purposes and may require further adjustments based on your specific use case and environment.